Can you really make money with affiliate marketing?

 If you are new to affliate marketing, here are the affiliate programs I got approved for and rejected from as a new blogger.

-Here are the primary blogging resources I use:
+Here are other blogging resources I recommend:

 Siteground: When I was looking for web hosting companies for WordPress, I first came across Bluehost.
 It seemed that everyone was recommending them.
 Then I came across articles of bloggers who had difficulties with Bluehost from speed load time to customer service.
 That’s when I started noticing Siteground coming highly recommended.
 I haven’t had issues since.
 You can sign up for as little as $3.95/month here.